MikeFot/Java--Steam-Loader/README.md

 It is updated regularly as I am documenting the APIs.
 Most of the models and classes have Javadocs, along with links to the wiki pages.

 ## Usage
 Instantiate a SteamLoader and use it to get Provider wrapper classes or the APIs directly.
+You will also need a Steam API key which you can get from the Steam Community website.
 Happy coding!

 ## Live Sample
 See it in action here!